 Regarding the final allocation of costs, they are covered by the parties according to their agreement.
 In the absence of such an agreement, in case of a national arbitration proceeding, costs are incumbent on the party who lost the case, proportionally to the admission/rejection of the claim/defence whereas in case of an international arbitration proceeding each party shall bear the fees and expenses of its appointed arbitrator or, if the dispute is referred to a single arbitrator, they shall split the cost equally.
 Of course, if the parties agree to arbitrate under the purview of an arbitral institution, it will apply its own set of rules regarding the estimation and allocation of costs.

-The parties are entitled to recover interest on the principal claim upon such request, but not also interest to the costs incurred.
+The parties are entitled to recover interest (pre and post-award interest) on the principal claim upon such request, but not also interest to the costs incurred.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts?